llord1/llord1.github.io/_posts/2020-08-26-AssetsSLUlaw.md

 This question seeks to understand the current specific attitudes towards multilingualism in Saint Lucia, and interacting local Kwéyòl (Antillean Creole/Patios) speaking clientele.
 This heritage language is the second most spoken language on the island.
 Reduced language barriers would allow lawyers to better relay facts, arguments, and sentiments of clients with the distinct Kwéyòl (Antillean Creole/Patios) speaking background.

-+ *Have you ever encountered language barriers with Saint Lucian Kwéyòl speakers?*
++ *15. Have you ever encountered language barriers with Saint Lucian Kwéyòl speakers?*

 Yes